aqlaboratory/openfold/docs/source/original_readme.md

 `--cyclic_offset` accepts a list of sequence FASTA tags.
 When the list is not empty OpenFold will apply a cyclic end-to-end offset on the sequence instead of the deafult linear offset.
-The result is that the sequence is treated as a cyclical species instead of a linear one.
+The result is that the sequence is treated as a cyclic species instead of a linear one.
-It is recommended to use the unrelaxed output with this option as we have noticed worse cyclizatio performance with the relaxed output.
+It is recommended to use the unrelaxed output with this option as we have noticed worse cyclization performance with the relaxed output.

 Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement) is enabled by default in inference mode.
 To disable it, set `globals.chunk_size`